 How can my band get an interview on the air?

 Step one is to make sure we have your music.
 Then contact Erin at least two or three weeks prior to when you wish to be interviewed.
 Do not ask the DJ directly.
 Be aware that we receive a great number of interview requests, and are unable to accommodate all of them.
 Priority is given to special events, such as CD-release shows, benefit shows for good causes and especially bands playing WMSE sponsored events.
 Above all else, we must keep the listener in mind, and attempt to keep the chatting to a minimum.
 That said, we welcome bands into the studio on a regular basis to help get the word out about what they are doing, and where listeners can find them.
 If you were interviewed recently, please wait three or four months before you ask to come back for airtime.
 It’s also very important that you have things to actually say once the mic is turned on.
 Be prepared.
-Give us a bio ahead of time if possible so the DJ can familiarize him-or-herself with your project.
+Give us a bio (and your music) ahead of time if possible so the DJ can familiarize themselves with your project.
 Interviews usually last ten to fifteen minutes.

 How does my band get to play live on the air?

 More often than not, we’ll invite you.
 A great deal of time and energy goes into a live on-air performance on our end, so availability is limited.
-We are only able to accommodate a full-on performance for our weekly Local/Live program, which happens every Tuesday night at 8 p.m., for album releases or for touring bands, stopping by or going through Milwaukee.
+We are only able to accommodate a full-on performance for our weekly Local/Live program (which happens every Tuesday night at 6 p.m.) and for album releases or for touring bands, stopping by or going through Milwaukee.
 It is, however, always good to know that you are willing to lend your talent to our airwaves, so let Erin know you are excited about potentially playing, live on WMSE.
 Above all else, it is vital that we have your contact information and music on hand.
 Make certain that your website, email, and/or phone number are clearly marked in your music submission.
 This will also benefit you when listeners call a DJ after hearing your song and want to get a hold of your music.
 Also, if you have an upcoming show in town, please email or drop off a flier so we can post it up in the DJ studio!
 Visuals get results!

 Can I have a recording of my performance for my mom?